 In this case, problem 5 asks students to reimplement the

 @lru_cache decorator in the Python standard library.
-While I don’t dislike the question on its premise, I question its utility: a number of Python maintainers to whom I spoke about this class expressed surprise that beginner students were even introduced to decorators, let alone asked to implement one.
+While I don’t dislike the question on its premise, I question its utility: a number of core Python maintainers to whom I spoke about this class expressed surprise that beginner students were even introduced to decorators, let alone asked to implement one.